Version: 1.0

 14.6.
 Batch Issuing Credentials

-The Wallet MUST send at maximums the amount of proofs defined in the issuer metadata batch_size.
+The Wallet MUST send at maximum the amount of proofs defined in the issuer metadata batch_size.

 The Issuer MUST send exactly as many credentials as proofs received.